Board of Directors

 Western’s five-member board of directors comprise the governing body of Western.
 Western’s Board of Directors are responsible to the members of the public of their respective division, and to the general public within the Western service area, for the proper conduct of Western affairs.

-- Division 1 Steve Adams
+- Division 1 Mike Gardner

 - Division 2 Gracie Torres

 - Division 3 Brenda Dennstedt

 - Division 4 Laura Roughton